RhettCreighton/sha3/README.md

 ### Parallel Distinct-Block Benchmark

-To hash *distinct* 64-byte messages in parallel:
+To hash *distinct* 64-byte messages in parallel using all cores:
 ```bash
 ./bin/sha3_parallel_benchmark
 ```